hari4848/proxmox-homelab/docker-compose/services-setup.md

 ### Accessing the web ui

-Check the ip address of the local system then check the ports of each services now you can access the service by visiting to http://localip:port
+Check the ip address of the local system then check the ports of each services now you can access the service by visiting to http://localip:port. the ip of your system and the port of the particular service which can be seen in the compose file.

+This is just my setup.
+For more  details refer the corresponding service github page.